Hire a Bag Piper

 And sae let the Lord be thankit.

-As the speaker says 'His knife see rustic Labour dicht' he draws and cleans a knife, and at the line An' cut you up wi' ready slicht, cuts the Haggis open.
-This ceremony is the highlight of the night.
+At the line "His knife see rustic Labour dicht", the speaker draws and cleans a knife.
+Then, with "An' cut you up wi' ready slicht", the haggis is sliced open, a theatrical and beloved highlight of the night.